 Style and formatting guidelines

 Submissions should follow the NAACL-HLT 2021 style guidelines, which will be posted on the conference website.
 Long paper submissions must follow the two-column format of ACL proceedings without exceeding eight (8) pages of content.
 Short paper submissions must also follow the two-column format of ACL proceedings, and must not exceed four (4) pages.
-References do not count against these limits.
-We strongly recommend the use of the official NAACL-HLT 2021 style templates, available (soon) on the conference website.
+Ethical considerations sections placed after the 8-th page (4-th for short papers) and references do not count against these limits.
+We strongly recommend the use of the official NAACL-HLT 2021 style templates, available from this webpage.
 All submissions must be in PDF format.
 Submissions that do not adhere to the above author guidelines or ACL policies will be rejected without review.

 All accepted papers must be presented at the conference to appear in the proceedings.
 At least one author of each accepted paper must register for NAACL-HLT 2021 by the early registration deadline.